 Enter machine learning.
-Unlike traditional programming, which uses a method that relies on data scientists to gather and feed data into an appropriate model, ML overcomes the limitations of traditional programming by using a training process that will infer repeating patterns from a series of training images.
-Using the ball example, an ML algorithm will adapt to recognizing each ball type by its many properties such as edge, line, color, and shape.
+Unlike traditional programming, which uses a method that relies on data scientists to gather and feed data into an appropriate model, machine learning overcomes the limitations of traditional programming by using a training process that will infer repeating patterns from a series of training images.
+Using the ball example, a machine learning algorithm will adapt to recognizing each ball type by its many properties such as edge, line, color, and shape.
 It then uses these repeating patterns as data parameters, or rules when exposed to new data – for predicting new types of balls.
 Imagine a system that can instantly recognize any new ball type among millions of images without needing to be preprogrammed.
 Now imagine that same code applied to X-ray classification, plant disease identification, and even satellite image analysis.
 This generalization capability, or the ability to process new, previously unseen data is ML’s defining feature.

 Power of prediction